kerryhatcher/kerryhatcher.github.io/_posts/2020-06-14-encrypt-calls-and-messages-on-phone.md

 ### Trusted by the government

-While it is a little counter logic to trust an app because the government you don't trust uses it, still worth mentioning.
+While it is a little counter logic to trust an app because the government you don't trust uses it, it is still worth mentioning.

 With the discovery of [rogue stingray devices](https://www.wired.com/story/dcs-stingray-dhs-surveillance/) in the D.C. area, the security of Congress and its staff's phone and text messages were in doubt.
 So [Signal was adopted](https://www.wired.com/story/dcs-stingray-dhs-surveillance/) for use on non-classified devices to deter broad espionage efforts.

-The army has also picked up usage of Signal for personal and government phones.
+The Army has also picked up usage of Signal for personal and government phones.
 When the 82nd Airborne was deployed to the Middle East, the soldiers [were instructed to use Signal](https://www.militarytimes.com/flashpoints/2020/01/23/deployed-82nd-airborne-unit-told-to-use-these-encrypted-messaging-apps-on-government-cellphones/) for communications that would have been over regular phone call or sms message.

 While not used for any classified or sensitive information, chit chat on unencrypted devices can still be very useful to an adversary.
 They can use the bits and pieces picked up to paint a clearer picture than they otherwise would have been able to.